 This setup is compatible with Bose Surround Speakers, which you can purchase separately.

 The Bose Soundbar 900 has a satisfactory stereo frequency response.
 Thanks to its room correction feature, which Bose calls ADAPTiQ, you can optimize its audio reproduction based on your room's unique acoustic characteristics.
 With this feature on, the bar has a pretty balanced sound profile, especially in the mids, where most vocals and lead instruments reproduce.
 You get a little extra punch in the bass range to help bring bass-heavy music to life.
 Overall, it's suitable for listening to many different types of audio content, with clear dialogue in TV shows and movies as well as detailed voices and instruments in your favorite music.
-That said, your seat doesn't shake in action-packed scenes—as with most standalone bars, it lacks an extended low-bass.
-You can always add on the separate subwoofer to get more bass.
+That said, your seat doesn't shake in action-packed scenes—as with most standalone bars, it lacks an extended low bass but delivers extra boom to compensate.
+You can always take a look at the Bose Smart Soundbar 900 with Speakers + Bass Module if you want more thump and rumble in the mix, though.

-If you prefer a more balanced sound profile, we recommend using this soundbar with its default settings.
+If you prefer a more balanced sound profile with stereo content, we recommend using this soundbar with its default settings.

-The Bose Soundbar 900 has a mediocre surround performance.
+The Bose Soundbar 900 has a mediocre surround performance, which is expected for a standalone bar.
 It doesn't have discrete surround speakers, so it uses side-firing and up-firing drivers in the bar itself to ricochet sound around your room.
 It attempts to simulate sound effects in the space around you, but it doesn't perform as well as a discrete setup would.
 Audio tends to be focused in the space in front of you rather than stretching all around you.
-However, you can buy separate satellites if you want to improve its surround sound, which is handy.
+However, you can check out the Bose Smart Soundbar 900 with Speakers + Bass Module if you want an improved surround sound experience.

 Unlike the Bose Smart Soundbar 700, this bar supports Dolby Atmos content.
 It has two up-firing drivers built into the bar that bounce sound off the ceiling and back down toward you to create the illusion of height.
 It isn't quite as immersive-sounding as the discrete localization provided by home theater setups, but it's a similar setup to other Dolby Atmos soundbars.
 Overall, sound effects are clear and detailed, and there's a little extra rumble due to the bass-heavy sound profile on these channels.

 The Bose Soundbar 900 has a few sound enhancement features.
 You don't get an EQ, so you can only customize it with its included bass and treble adjustments.
-On the upside, there's a room correction feature called ADAPTiQ, which adjusts the bar's audio based on the unique layout of your living room.
+On the upside, like the Bose Smart Ultra Soundbar, there's a room correction feature called ADAPTiQ, which adjusts the bar's audio based on the unique layout of your living room.

 The Bose Soundbar 900 has amazing audio format support via ARC.
 It supports common surround sound formats like Dolby Digital, which you can usually find on streaming platforms.
 Also, it supports object-based and lossless formats like Atmos and Dolby TrueHD.
 If you want a bar that supports DTS content, check out the Sony HT-A5000.